On the spectrum of limit models: Long limit models

 We assume Hypothesis \ref{long-limit-dnf-hypotheses} throughout this subsection.
 Note since AP, JEP, and NMM hold in $\K_\lambda$ under Hypothesis \ref{long-limit-dnf-hypotheses}, the Facts \ref{limitsexist*} and \ref{cofinalityiso*} apply, and $\dnf$ satisfies existence by Lemma \ref{existence-on-high-limits}.

 In this subsection we start working towards a proof of Theorem \ref{largelimitsareisothm*}.
-We begin by introducing a notion of \emph{towers}.
+We begin by defining a notion of \emph{towers}.

 Towers were introduced by Villaveces and Shelah in \cite{shvi} in their attempt to prove uniqueness of limit models under certain assumptions involving categoricity.
-Their towers were comprised of two increasing chains of models and a list of singletons - the singletons' types over the big models did not $\lambda$-split over the smaller ones.
+Their towers were composed of two increasing chains of models and a list of singletons - the singletons' types over the big models did not $\lambda$-split over the smaller ones.
 This is also the version of tower used in \cite{van02}, \cite{van06}, \cite{van13}, \cite{grvavi}, \cite{van16a}, \cite{vand}, and \cite{bovan}.
 In \cite{vaseyn} and \cite{vasey18}, Vasey simplified the presentation of the argument using a different form of tower.
 First, he made use of $\lambda$-non-forking, which has stronger properties than $\lambda$-non-splitting on limit models.
 Also, he took out the models the types do not fork over, and instead captured the $\lambda$-non-forking of the singletons in the tower ordering.
 Our approach is heavily based off \cite{vasey18}, but with looser assumptions.
 The main differences are at the points that local character and universal continuity appear in Vasey's proof.
-In particular, in our setting unions of $\lesst$-increasing towers of length $<\kappa$ may not be towers, so we adapt Vasey's tower extension lemma \cite[16.17]{vasey18} to allow us to find a towers that extend a chain of towers, rather than just a single tower (see Proposition \ref{towerextensionprop*}).
-We will also fill in the details of some results given without proof, and generalise statements and proofs that involve our weakened assumptions.
+In particular, in our setting unions of $\lesst$-increasing towers of length $<\kappa$ may not be towers, so we adapt Vasey's tower extension lemma \cite[16.17]{vasey18} to allow us to find towers that extend a chain of towers, rather than just a single tower (see Proposition \ref{towerextensionprop*}).
+We will generalise statements and proofs that involve our weakened assumptions.
+Some proofs which are very similar to \cite{vasey18} are omitted in the interest of space (Lemma \ref{high-tower-unions-def}, Lemma \ref{disjointness-of-dnf}, Lemma \ref{reducedunionsarereduced*}, and Lemma \ref{highfullunionsarefull*}).
+However, full proofs can be found in \cite{bemavone}.

 \begin{nota} Let $I$ be well ordered by $\leq_I$.

 \begin{enumerate} \item We use $I^-$ to denote \begin{itemize} \item $I$ if $I$ has $0$ or limit order type (i.e. it has no final element) \item $I \setminus \{i\}$ if $I$ has successor order type where $i$ is the final element of $I$. \end{itemize}